LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

+//Go back and revist canonicalization to make a difference in it from normalization

 ## Taking Input

 While the best security approach would be to take absolutely no input at all, it's a bit foolish to have a locked up program like that.